Reading Time: 4 minutes

 On ease of doing business

-In 2019, South Korea was ranked 5th by the World Bank in terms of ease of doing business.
+In 2019, South Korea was ranked 5th in terms of ease of doing business.
 This ranking was based on several factors including incorporation, registration, initial infrastructure, tax policy risk, and even quality of trade logistics.

 However, while the positive outlook is promising, the expansion process still requires expertise and knowledge of the country’s local laws.
 According to Lee, who has over 20 years of experience with global corporate services and professional organizations, South Korea’s free market offers companies a lot of opportunity to thrive but, “when you actually enter the market, the admin side – the legal, accounting, tax, payroll (processes) – are where the complications happen.”